Preparing for the Rebound

 There’s plenty being written about how to cope with the calamitous deterioration of our economy.
 I’ve written some about it myself.
 But the sun will come out again.
 Not tomorrow and No, the economy is not going to rebound “like a rocket ship.”
 Even with trillions of dollars being authorized to assist the increasingly devastated economy we’re going to have a long, and I think slow, road back.
-There are at least four reasons for this:

 1. Many hundreds of thousands, if not millions, of businesses will being going under.
 Note: there are over 30 million small businesses in the U.S. – those employing fewer than 500 people.
 If only 1 in 20 of them go under that’s over 1.5 million businesses gone.
 Businesses that won’t be rehiring.

 2. As workers start to get rehired they will be needing to repay obligations that were waived/delayed during the crisis and replenish savings that were drawn down.
 Much of the new money they’ll be earning will thus be replenishing coffers.
 An analogy: after a drought, when the rains start to fall, reservoirs need to be filled before water can be released to the thirsty land.

 3. Consumer confidence will take a LONG time to recover, which means people will be more circumspect about their purchasing habits, saving more and spending less.
 Anyone old enough to have parents or grandparents who lived through the Great Depression knows how thrifty those who lived through the ‘30s became.